nie-ine/N3-rule-based_machine-reasoning/README.md

 ### Implementation of the RDF model theory:
 A first one is the [implementation of the RDF model theory](https://github.com/josd/eye/tree/master/reasoning/rpo).
 This set of N3-rules permits to infer data from data based on the built-in logic of the W3C Semantic Web standard languages.
 Examples are:

 	rdfs:subClassOf, rdfs:subPropertyOf, owl:TransitiveProperty, owl:disjointWith, owl:oneOf, owl:unionOf, owl:disjointUnionOf, owl:propertyChainAxiom

-A complete reasoning example on transitivity for the 'is part of'property for text and text structures as prosodic entities is given in the repository, also involving a series of other RDFS- and OWL-rules.
+A complete reasoning example on transitivity for the 'is part of' property for text and text structures as prosodic entities is given in the repository, also involving a series of other RDFS- and OWL-rules.
 The data and query files are commented.

 ### Consistency checking:
 User-defined restrictions can be checked upon, e.g. a cardinality restriction for the object value of a certain property of a certain subject class instance.
 Figure 1 shows the 'human' class declaration in Turtle with a cardinality restriction of maximum 1 on the property 'has biological sex', IOW a human can only have exactly 1 biological sex, i.e. female, male or intersexual (see [human-ontology](https://github.com/nie-ine/Ontologies/blob/master/Nie-ontologies/Generic-ontologies/human-ontology.ttl)).